-- Georgia Power of Attorney Requirements
+- Georgia Powers of Attorney

-- Revoking a Power of Attorney
+- How to Get Power of Attorney in GA

-2. Georgia Power of Attorney Requirements
+Durable Power of Attorney – Georgia

 - unable to manage his or her financial affairs specifically due to an “impairment in the ability to receive and evaluate information or make or communicate decisions even with the use of technological assistance” (as determined by a physician or licensed psychologist); or